yvs1364/react-redux-challenges/01-React/01-Tooling/04-Webpack-From-Scratch/README.md

 ## Debugging

 The Google Chrome **Source** tab works really well with this Webpack setup thanks to [**Source maps**](http://blog.teamtreehouse.com/introduction-source-maps).
-Remember, Webpack is only serving **one** file, `dist/bundle.js`, with a lot of code that we don't wrote.
+Remember, Webpack is only serving **one** file, `dist/bundle.js`, with a lot of code that we didn't write.
 If there is an exception in the code, or if you add `debugger`, you want to only see your code!

 Well, try it!
 Go ahead and add a `debugger` as the first line of the `sayHello()` function.
 See?
 You get **your** ES6 source code displayed, not the compiled version.
 You can even use `Cmd` + `P` to navigate through files: